kevinveenbirkenbach/cymais/roles/pc-office/README.md

 This role can be customized by adding or removing software packages in the `main.yml` file, depending on your specific office and productivity needs.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more office tools or enhancing the current setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more office tools or enhancing the current setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the office and productivity environment are highly welcomed.